augustetum/nonrelational-databases/README.md

-# nonrelational databases

-A TaskRabbit-like service platform that connects clients with freelance service providers.
-The purpose was to build API endpoints for MongoDB.
+# ieškok - an application for everyday tasks

+This is a project made for connecting clients, who need help with maintenance or everyday tasks (plumbing, cleaning, assembling furniture, etc.).
+The application is strongly influenced by <a href=https://www.taskrabbit.com/>Taskrabbit</a>.

+The purpose of this project is to learn 4 non-relational databases - MongoDB, Cassandra, Redis and Neo4j.
+This project incorporates all of them.

 ## Overview

-This REST API enables clients to find and book freelancers for various services (e.g., cleaning, plumbing, moving).
-Freelancers can register their services, set their rates, and manage bookings, while clients can search for services, make bookings, and leave reviews.
+The REST API enables these features:
+- Clients can find and book freelancers for various services (e.g., cleaning, plumbing, moving).
+- Freelancers can register their services, set their rates, and manage bookings
+- Clients can search for services, make bookings, and leave reviews.
+- Clients can request a leaderboard of the freelancers.
+- Clients can get recommendations based on their previous bookings.

 ## Tech Stack

+This project <b>does not</b> use Spring Data.
+This choice was made for the purpose of actually learning the databases.

+The rest of the tech stack is:
 - Java 17
 - Spring Boot 3.5.6
-- MongoDB (via MongoDB Java Driver)
+- MongoDB
+- Redis
+- Cassandra
+- Neo4j
 - Spring Security with JWT authentication
 - Lombok
 - Maven